drug-design/course/docs/chapters/molecular-similarity.md

 ![](https://media.drugdesign.org/course/molecular-similarity/discontinue.png){: loading=lazy }
 #### Bumps

-A small change in the structure of a ligand can result in dramatic changes of the biological properties.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/bumps-b3562e75'><i class='fa fa-play' aria-hidden='true'></i></button>A small change in the structure of a ligand can result in dramatic changes of the biological properties.
 For example in the structure below, the simple move of one nitrogen atom in the pyrimidine ring transforms a potent inhibitor into an inactive molecule.
 This may be due to bumps with the receptor, a discontinuity in the activity that in the first place, is not foreseeable (see button "Explanation").
 Here, the similarity principle is not applicable.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer